Disability inquiry examines health care

 Australians should be disturbed by the very serious problems in the provision of health care to people with cognitive disability, the chair of the disability royal commission says.

-Delayed diagnoses, misdiagnoses and deaths possibly linked to inadequate treatment are among issues being investigated by the royal commission during a two-week public hearing.
+Delayed diagnoses, misdiagnoses and deaths possibly linked to inadequate treatment are among issues being investigated by the royal commission during a public hearing in Sydney that begins on Tuesday.

 Chair Ronald Sackville QC said the inquiry will hear directly from people with cognitive disability about their experiences with the health system.